 Remembering an Accident: Oppau Explosion in Germany

 The workers had to take pickaxes to remove the plaster-like substance from inside the silos.
 To make their work easier the workers took small charges of dynamite to loosen the mixture.
-Before the explosion happened it was estimated that there where as many as 20,000 firings before that fatal day.
-It is now a well known fact that ammonium nitrate is highly explosive even when mixed, due to this tragic incident.
+Before the explosion happened it was estimated that there were as many as 20,000 firings before that fatal day.
+It is now a well-known fact that ammonium nitrate is highly explosive even when mixed, due to this tragic incident.

 To read more about this tragic accident please click on the link below.

-To find out how to find and fix root causes at your facility to avoid disasters large and small, visit:
+To find about root cause analysis fundamentals to develop effective corrective actions to avoid disasters large and small, visit: